-Texas has a variety of shoreline types along its coastal bays and open Gulf of Mexico coast that are constantly shifting and mostly retreating landward.
-This retreat results in loss of private and public property and important natural habitats such as beaches, dunes, and marshes.
-To address this problem the Texas Legislature passed the Coastal Erosion Planning and Response Act in 1999.
+Texas has a variety of shoreline types along its open Gulf of Mexico coast and coastal bays that are constantly shifting and mostly retreating landward.
+This retreat results in loss of public and private property and important natural habitats such as beaches, dunes, and marshes.
+To address this long-term problem, the Texas Legislature passed the Coastal Erosion Planning and Response Act in 1999.
 This act authorized the Texas General Land Office (GLO) to conduct a coastal-erosion response program.
-In support of the program, Bureau coastal researchers are identifying and studying eroding areas along the Gulf of Mexico and coastal bay shorelines of Texas, quantifying data gleaned from research and creating a comprehensive, digital database of historical shoreline positions and average annual rates of shoreline change that are being made available to the public through the Internet.
+In support of the program, Bureau coastal researchers are identifying and studying eroding areas along the Gulf of Mexico and coastal bay shorelines of Texas, analyzing shoreline movement rates and causes, and creating a comprehensive, digital database of historical shoreline positions and average annual rates of shoreline movement that are made available to the public through the Internet.
 Funding is provided by the Texas General Land Office, the Texas Coastal Management Program, and the geologic hazards component of the Bureau's State of Texas Advanced Resource Recovery program.

-- Work with GLO staff to identify “critical coastal erosion areas."
+- Working with GLO coastal staff to identify “critical erosion areas”,